Hair Loss Treatments

 Telogen effluvium is another classic cause of hair loss in children.
 Children with telogen effluvium have often had a recent illness, typically with a high fever, surgery, sudden weight loss, or have experienced serious emotional stress, and then suddenly lose a lot of hair about six weeks to three months later.
 This hair condition is an interruption to the normal hair cycle.
 During telogen effluvium, more hairs than usual are shed, sometimes up to 70%.

 Are baldness patches on your child’s head the same side as their dominant hand?
 This may be sign of trichotillomania or compulsive hair pulling, which is often linked to stress or anxiety.
-If you suspect this may be the cause, please consult our hair loss specialists at Simone Thomas hair loss clinic in Bournemouth for further advice
+If you suspect this may be the cause, please consult our trichologist for a proper diagnosis and a suitable treatment plan.

 Other causes of hair loss in children